-This section describes various DB nodes for in-database manipulation, such as DB Delete, DB Writer, DB Insert, DB Update, DB Merge, and DB Loader node.
+This section describes various DB nodes for in-database manipulation, such as DB Delete, DB Writer, DB Insert, DB Update, DB Merge, and DB Loader node, as well as the database transaction nodes.

-Figure 29.
+Figure 38.
 Example of DB Manipulation

 DB Delete